top of page

 Smart alternators

-Smart alternators (ECU controlled charging systems) are becoming more and more common these days as vehicle manufacturers seek to meet European emission regulations.
+Smart alternators (ECU controlled charging systems) are becoming more and more common these days as vehicle manufacturers seek to meet European emission regulations (Euro 8 regulations).

 A smart alternator initially runs at a lower voltage compared to a traditional alternator.
 It then increases the voltage (~17V) dramatically when the vehicle lifts off, this high voltage very quickly charges the battery.
 It is for this reason that we cannot use manual switches, split charge relays (SCR), voltage sensitive relays (VSR), or split charge diodes with smart alternators.
 It would be very dangerous indeed to send 17V to our leisure batteries as they are not rated for this current.